*Updated December 2022

 Niantic Labs, the company behind the popular AR game Pokemon Go, was originally formed as an internal startup within Google and later became an independent entity.
 Being leaders in AR, the company is focused on building a state-of-the-art planet-scale augmented reality platform for current and future generations.
 Furthermore, the company announced back in 2019, that they are working to expand the horizons of education by continuing to invest in AR education applications.
 Their last round of funding scored the company $300 million in a Series D fundraising round.

 What the future holds for EdTech

-As long as businesses and industry leaders are focused on putting the student at the center of attention, the best companies, investors and impactors within the industry will come out on top.
-Exploring ways on how to reduce costs, deliver quality education for both children and adults, and to deliver impactful results will prove to be the long-term winners as the EdTech market continues to evolve.
+As long as businesses and industry leaders are focused on putting the student at the center of attention, the best companies, investors, and impactors within the industry will come out on top.
+Exploring ways how to reduce costs, deliver quality education for both children and adults, and to deliver impactful results will prove to be the long-term winners as the EdTech market continues to evolve.